How I run my WordPress site for (almost) free

 Having to pay 140/260 EUR for my website hosting made me realize this could be a great opportunity.
 Meaning, I can invest time into searching for alternatives, and maybe save 100-200 EUR from this.

-In a way, I would pay myself 100 EUR to find a cheaper/better option to Siteground.
+In a way, I would pay myself 100 EUR to find a cheaper/better alternative to Siteground.

 Using a cloud solution has its advantages: